ds58/Panilla/README.md

 # Panilla
-Panilla (the name) is a combination of the word Packet and Vanilla (as in Vanilla Minecraft).

 [Support the development of this plugin and purchase a precompiled .jar file on SpigotMC](https://www.spigotmc.org/resources/65694/) (or compile your own for free)

 ## Overview
+Panilla (the name) is a combination of the word Packet and Vanilla (as in Vanilla Minecraft).

-Panilla is a plugin for CraftBukkit based Minecraft servers (CraftBukkit, Spigot, Paper, etc) to prevent abusive NBT and potentially harmful packets.
+Panilla is software to prevent abusive NBT and packets on Minecraft: Java Edition servers.

+Currently supported server implementations:
+- CraftBukkit (Spigot, Paper, etc)
+  - 1.8.8
+  - 1.12.x
+  - 1.13.x
+  - 1.14
+- SpongeVanilla (beta)
+  - 1.12.x
+- SpongeForge (beta)
+  - 1.12.x

-With this plugin, you will be able to prevent:
+With this software, you will be able to prevent:

 - Unobtainable Enchantments (eg. Sharpness X)
 - Unobtainable Potions (eg. Insta-kill)